Georgia: Mountain and Steppe Birding in Winter

 Today we will head to Georgia’s most easterly point, the Vashlovani National Park.
 This national park sits right on the border with Azerbaijan and the Alazani River, part of the Alazani Valley IBA, snakes right through this beautiful area.
 We will also visit the Shiraki Plains, another remote area which sits in the wider Iori Plateau IBA.

 We will start by exploring the Shiraki Plains and we should come across thousands of Calandra Lark and Eurasian Skylark.
-Mixed in with them should be smaller numbers of Greater Short-toed Lark and Lesser Short-toed Lark and we will again look for White-winged Lark and Oriental Skylark.
+Mixed in with them should be smaller numbers of Greater Short-toed Lark and Turkestan Short-toed Lark and we will again look for White-winged Lark and Oriental Skylark.

 From here we will head into the national park and explore the deep canyon valley for species like Hawfinch, Western Rock Nuthatch, Chukar Partridge, and raptors like those we searched for yesterday.
 We also stand a chance of seeing the striking, and Endangered (BirdLife International) Saker Falcon in this area.